AdobeDocs/commerce-operations.en/help/configuration/deployment/build-system.md

 -  Must have a compatible PHP version installed
 -  Must have Composer installed
 -  It has file system ownership and permissions set as discussed in [Prerequisite for your development, build, and production systems](../deployment/technical-details.md).
--  The build system does not need Magento to be installed, but the code must be available to it.
+-  The build system does not need Commerce to be installed, but the code must be available to it.

 >[!WARNING]
 >